Skip to main content

 ComboIngredientsResult

-Healing CandlesAny Voodoo spell + Acid poolTransmutes the acid surface into a healing field for allies
+Votive CandlesAny elemental puddle + Drain, Rescue, or RitualTransmutes the surface into a healing field for allies

 These combos are essential for surviving Nightmare difficulty.
-For a complete combo index, read our Elemental Combos guide.
+For the full index, read our Elemental Combos guide.

 Survivability on Very Hard and Nightmare difficulty relies almost entirely on a movement technique the community calls "bunnyhopping."
 The game does not teach this.